Adopt a Cocker Spaniel

 They're often mistreated, don't receive the best care, and their food is often substandard; they're certainly not part of a loving home.

-Whatever you do, please try to avoid puppy mills.
+Whatever you do, please avoid puppy mills.

 4. Extra Health & Happiness!